evankennedy37/Varroa-Infestation-Prediction/README.md

 ### /configs
 A folder with 2 JSON files in it, used for inputs to phases of the pipeline:
  - **pipeline_config.json**: Inputs to the model-creation segment of the pipeline
-     - model_name: What you would like the model produced to be called, useful primarily if creating multiple models from different data
+     - *model_name*: What you would like the model produced to be called, useful primarily if creating multiple models from different data
          - FORMATTING REQIUREMENT: In quotes (ie. "name"), Ends in .json file extension
-     - varroa_samplings_file_path: Path to the desired varroa sampling data, from the base directory of the project
+     - *varroa_samplings_file_path*: Path to the desired varroa sampling data, from the base directory of the project
          - FORMATTING REQIUREMENT: In quotes (ie. "name")
-     - yard_information_file_path: Path to the desired yard information data, from the base directory of the project
+     - *yard_information_file_path*: Path to the desired yard information data, from the base directory of the project
          - FORMATTING REQIUREMENT: In quotes (ie. "name")
-     - weather_data_file_path: Path to the desired weather data, from the base directory of the project
+     - *weather_data_file_path*: Path to the desired weather data, from the base directory of the project
          - FORMATTING REQIUREMENT: In quotes (ie. "name")
  - **prediction_confg.json**: Inputs to the prediction segment of the pipeline
-     - predictor_model_name: What model you would like to use to make a prediction, matches with created model name by default
+     - *predictor_model_name*: What model you would like to use to make a prediction, matches with created model name by default
          - FORMATTING REQIUREMENT: In quotes (ie. "name"), Ends in .json file extension
-     - weather_data_file_path: Path to the desired weather data (definite or forecast), from the base directory of the project
+     - *weather_data_file_path*: Path to the desired weather data (definite or forecast), from the base directory of the project
          - FORMATTING REQIUREMENT: In quotes (ie. "name")
-     - weather_station_id: The identifier for the weather station closest to the yard/apiary having a prediction made for it
+     - *weather_station_id*: The identifier for the weather station closest to the yard/apiary having a prediction made for it
          - FORMATTING REQIUREMENT: In quotes (ie. "name")
-     - yard_density: An integer value for the number of hives in the yard/apiary having a prediction made for it
+     - *yard_density*: An integer value for the number of hives in the yard/apiary having a prediction made for it
          - FORMATTING REQIUREMENT: Integer value
-     - yard_elevation: An floating point value (ie. decimals allowed) for the elevation of the yard/apiary having a prediction made for it
+     - *yard_elevation*: An floating point value (ie. decimals allowed) for the elevation of the yard/apiary having a prediction made for it
          - FORMATTING REQIUREMENT: Floating point value
-     - prediction_period_start_date: XXXX-XX-XX string, encoding Year-Month-Day, for the start of the date range to make predictions for
+     - *prediction_period_start_date*: XXXX-XX-XX string, encoding Year-Month-Day, for the start of the date range to make predictions for
          - FORMATTING REQIUREMENT: In quotes (ie. "XXXX-XX-XX"), XXXX-XX-XX string, encoding Year-Month-Day
-     - prediction_period_end_date: XXXX-XX-XX string, encoding Year-Month-Day, for the end of the date range to make predictions for
+     - *prediction_period_end_date*: XXXX-XX-XX string, encoding Year-Month-Day, for the end of the date range to make predictions for
          - FORMATTING REQIUREMENT: In quotes (ie. "XXXX-XX-XX"), XXXX-XX-XX string, encoding Year-Month-Day

 These files can be opened with a standard text editor for changing input parameters: Be mindful that the parameters are the values to the right of the ':' on each line, before the comma.
 When adjusting parameters, be sure to keep the comma and ':' in place, and to match the format of the data inplace by default (specified above).